dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 (Student & "student_id IN (500, 501, 503)").delete()
 ```

+Delete cascades to all dependent records in the downstream tables after proper user confirmation.

 ## Update
 Update is used to change the values of secondary attributes in one record only.
 The `Table.update1(rec)` operator takes a mapping, `rec`, which must provide: